 If your VA buyer is interested in purchasing a home with an in-ground pool ensure the pool and all equipment is in good working order.
 An empty pool tells an appraiser that it may not function properly.
 If a pool is empty, the seller will likely be required to fill it and demonstrate that all equipment functions properly before the home is approved by the VA.
 Also be on the lookout for health hazards such as algae or cloudy water.
 They can be red flags for an appraiser or VA underwriter.

 The MPR’s don’t specifically require that all pools have a fence or other types of safety equipment.
-But that doesn’t mean your job is done.
-Be familiar with state and local codes, rules and regulations.
+But it’s important to be familiar with state and local codes, rules and regulations.
 The VA requires that all properties must be up to code and meet all applicable rules and regulations for the locality.
 If your state or community requires the pool to have a fence encircling it, you can be sure the VA will require one before your buyer receives the clear to close on the home.